 Less we forget whose comic this is, here's a great shot of Carol with the Brooklyn Bridge in the background.

-Ms. Marvel and Wonder-Man can't find a lone girl hero by flying around Brooklyn (duh!) so they stop at a fast food joint called Chicken Cow to eat.
+Ms. Marvel and Wonder-Man can't find a lone girl hero flying around Brooklyn (duh!) so they stop at a fast food joint called Chicken Cow.